Skip to content

 0.5 / 1

-The company reports to implement RSPO's Remediation and Compensation Procedure (RaCP) for all plantings without HCV assessments since November 2005, including current and future acquisitions.
-This applies to all suppliers of the company.
+The company reports that it implements the RSPO Remediation and Compensation Procedures (RaCP) for all plantings without HCV assessments since November 2005.
+This applies to all suppliers.

 • P